cabforum/smime/SBR.md

 ### 4.2.1 Performing identification and authentication functions
 Applicant information SHALL include, but not be limited to, at least one `rfc822Name` or one `otherName` of type `id-on-SmtpUTF8Mailbox` to be included in the Certificate's `subjectAltName` extension.

 [Section 6.3.2](#632-certificate-operational-periods-and-key-pair-usage-periods) limits the validity period of Subscriber Certificates.
-The CA MAY use the documents and data provided in [Section 3.2](#323-authentication-of-individual-identity) to verify certificate information, or may reuse previous validations themselves, provided that the CA obtained the data or document from a source specified under [Section 3.2](#323-authentication-of-individual-identity).
+The CA MAY use the documents and data provided in [Section 3.2](#323-authentication-of-individual-identity) to verify certificate information, or MAY reuse previous validations themselves, provided that the CA obtained the data or document from a source specified under [Section 3.2](#323-authentication-of-individual-identity).
 For methods validating the control of a mail server, any reused data, document, or completed validation MUST be obtained no more than 398 days prior to issuing the Certificate.
 For methods validating the control of a mailbox, any reused data, document, or completed validation MUST be obtained no more than 31 days prior to issuing the Certificate.

-In no case may a prior validation be reused if any data or document used in the prior validation was obtained more than the maximum time permitted for reuse of the data or document prior to issuing the Certificate.
+A prior validation SHALL NOT be reused if any data or document used in the prior validation was obtained more than the maximum time permitted for reuse of the data or document prior to issuing the Certificate.

-After the change to any validation method specified in the TLS Baseline Requirements or EV Guidelines, a CA may continue to reuse validation data or documents collected prior to the change, or the validation itself, for the period stated in this section unless otherwise specifically provided in a ballot.
+After the change to any validation method specified in the TLS Baseline Requirements or EV Guidelines, a CA MAY continue to reuse validation data or documents collected prior to the change, or the validation itself, for the period stated in this section unless otherwise specifically provided in a ballot.

 ### 4.2.2 Approval or rejection of certificate applications
 No stipulation.